 Marble will never go out of style in our books—it's an absolute classic—but MacDonald says it's time to ditch the imitations.
 "While it is a timeless material, I feel like I've seen enough of everything being made from it, and so many cheap imitations," she said.

 We adore the boho-chic trend, but Korenberg and Pablo say it's time to retire macramé.
-"Truthfully we've never loved macramé, but now more than ever we are really looking forward to this trend passing," they confessed.
+"Truthfully we've never loved macramé, but now more than ever we are looking forward to this trend passing," they confessed.
 "There are so many other ways to add bohemian flair to your space instead of covering your walls with cumbersome wall hangings.
 Thoughtful plantings and art selections can make a huge impact in helping your space feel more lived in and inspired."

-But if you really love the look, they suggest introducing the style in a more subdued way.
+But if you love the look, they suggest introducing the style in a more subdued way.
 "We recently came across this photo where they implemented macramé by wrapping the cord around a hanging fixture," they said.
 "It provides the texture and bohemian artistry of macramé without forcing the room to be stuck to that aesthetic.
 Paired with more neutral pieces and clean lines, the design becomes more casual and elegant, which to us is always the best interpretation of the bohemian aesthetic."

 OUT: Copper Overload